Anku5hk/Programmers_guide_to_Python/book.md

   4. O(NLogN): Log-Linear time, Logarithmic and Linear time together.
   5. O(N\*\*K): Polynomial time. when time increases at N(input) to the power K (constant) times.
   6. O(K\*\*N): Exponential time. when time increases at K(constant) to the power N (input) times.</br>
-**Note**: Explaining all time complexities would consume lots of space for this book, so I have linked a explanation from the internet [here](https://www.kaggle.com/delayedkarma/understanding-time-complexity-via-python-examples).
+**Note**: Explaining all time complexities would consume lots of space for this book, you can get more information about it [here](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/) and with some examples [here](https://www.kaggle.com/delayedkarma/understanding-time-complexity-via-python-examples).
 * Some **Pythonic Sugar** expressions.
 ```Python
 ## Multiple Target assignment